-For short-term storage (< 1 week), use eluent; for long-term storage (> 1 week), store in eluent in a refrigerator or use 100 mM Sodium bicarbonate for the column storage solution when stored at room temperature.
+For short-term storage (< 1 week), use eluent (4mM KOH); for long-term storage (> 1 week), store in eluent (4mM KOH).
 With the column outlet to waste, flush the column for a minimum of 10 minutes with the storage solution.
 Cap both ends securely, using the plugs supplied with the column.